 How does it work?
 Users exchange Value Points in the MyValue application to get, for example, special hotel prices, cheaper books and discounts on food, clothes or entertainment services.

-Sounds big, doesn’t it?
-Well, being curious, eager to learn about new technologies, and encouraged by all the positive feedback from developers around the world, we also started our journey with Flutter.
+Being curious, eager to learn about new technologies, and encouraged by all the positive feedback from developers around the world, we also started our journey with Flutter.
 And we gave it a chance pretty early on.

 The first steps we took in the Flutter framework were in February 2018.
 Since then, we’ve done a lot of research on the possibilities that it offers and our developers have been sharing their knowledge on our codestories blog.